 CONCLUSION

-We have presented an approach for establishing a bidirec- tional mapping between code and architecture model speci- fied by UML class, composite structure, and state machine diagrams.
+We have presented a bidirec- tional mapping between C++ code and architecture model speci- fied by UML class, composite structure, and state machine diagrams.
 The idea is to raise the abstraction level of an existing programming language.
 The aim of the approach is to use the mapping as input in our model-code synchronization methodological pattern presented in [7].

 For the moment, the approach is implemented for UML and C++.
 In future, we will extensively evaluate the approach for different aspects: synchronization correctness, feasibility, and scalability.